-Susan B. Bartholomew, daughter of Daniel and Judith (Carter) Bartholomew, was born August 29, 1823 in Hartford, Vermont.
+Susan B. Bartholomew, Shaker sister, was born August 29, 1823 in Hartford, Vermont, the daughter of Daniel and Judith (Carter) Bartholomew.

 Susan Bartholomew is the only member of the Bartholomew family represented in this photo gallery.
 But she did not come to the Shakers alone.
 In 1826 her mother, Judith, her older sister, Diadema, and Susan all became part of the Enfield Shaker community and spent the rest of their lives as Enfield Shaker sisters.

 The historical record of the Bartholomew women is slim, but Judith’s conversion narrative describes the missionary activity that brought mother and daughters to Enfield.